 Ultrasound: examination of the patellar tendon can demonstrate swelling of overlying soft tissues; thickening of the distal patellar tendon; infrapatellar bursitis; and fragmentation of the ossification centre

 MRI: is the most sensitive and specific.
 MRI can demonstrate soft-tissue swelling anterior to the tibial tuberosity; loss of the sharp inferior angle of the infrapatellar fat pad; thickening and oedema of the distal patellar tendon; infrapatellar bursitis; and bone marrow oedema at the tibial tuberosity

 History of Osgood-Schlatter disease

-1878 Odilon Marc Lannelongue (1840-1911) discussed ‘les ostéites apophysaires pendant la croissance‘.
-This in depth review outlines the condition it’s predominance in adolescence; differentation from TB; and the long term benign nature of tibial tuberosity apophysitis
+1878 – Odilon Marc Lannelongue (1840-1911) discussed ‘les ostéites apophysaires pendant la croissance‘.
+This in depth review outlines the condition it’s predominance in adolescence; differentiation from TB; and the long term benign nature of tibial tuberosity apophysitis

 1891 Sir James Paget first described periostitis following strains in his Studies of Old Case-books

-1903 The American orthopedist, Osgood, wrote about bone changes on the tibial tubercle with a review of 10 patients in his time as a roetgenologist at Boston Children’s Hospital.
-“Lesions of the tibial tubercle occurring during adolescence” published in the Boston Medical and Surgical Journal.
+1903 The American orthopedist, Robert Bayley Osgood (1873–1956), wrote about bone changes on the tibial tubercle with a review of 10 patients in his time as a roetgenologist at Boston Children’s Hospital.
+“Lesions of the tibial tubercle occurring during adolescence” published in the Boston Medical and Surgical Journal

 - Apophysitis of the tibial tubercle